-Diameter: The width of the diamond from one side of the girdle to the other.
+Diameter: The width of the diamond through the girdle.

-Girdle: The edge of the diamond between the crown and the pavilion.
-The girdle is the area of the diamond with the largest circumference.
+Girdle: The intersection of the crown and the pavilion.
+It’s the circumference of the diamond.

-Crown: The top part of the diamond from the girdle to the table.
+Crown: The top portion of the diamond that ends at girdle.

-Culet: The minute facet on the bottom tip of the diamond.
+Culet: The tiniest facet at the very bottom of the diamond.

-Depth: The diamond measurement from the table to the culet.
+Depth: Measurement of the diamond from table to culet.

 Every diamond has its own, unique proportions which directly affect the way light travels through the diamond and is reflected back up through the table.
 This, in turn, influences the sparkle, or brilliance of the diamond and its perceived beauty.
 In fact, the cut of a diamond, far more than its color or clarity, affects its splendor.